vincentchoqueuse/datascience_cheatsheet/docs/python/sphinx.md

 ### Configuration file

-To activate the `sphinx.ext.autodoc` extension, change the `config.py` as follows
+To activate the `sphinx.ext.autodoc` extension, change the following files as

 ::: code-group